 New Zealand-born Rachel starred in a number of television series including Children of Fire Mountain during her childhood.
 She trained as a classical singer and while still a student was a finalist in NZ’s prestigious Mobil Song Quest.
-After graduating with a degree in music, Rachel worked as a singer/pianist and as a presenter of arts and music television programmes on TVNZ.
+After graduating with a degree in music, Rachel worked as a singer/pianist and as a presenter of arts and music television programmes for Television New Zealand.

-Selected to represent New Zealand in the World Chorus at the Calgary Winter Olympics, Rachel was then chosen to sing David Foster’s theme song at the Opening Ceremony to a live audience of 40,000 and a TV audience of 2 billion people.
+Selected to represent New Zealand in the World Chorus at the Calgary Winter Olympics, while there Rachel was chosen to sing the solo opening of David Foster’s theme song at the Opening Ceremony to a live audience of 40,000 and a TV audience of 2 billion people.
 Invitations to record programmes of pop songs for Radio New Zealand followed, one of them earning Rachel a Mobil Radio Award.

-After moving to London Rachel performed in The Phantom of the Opera before joining a cappella vocal octet the Swingle Singers, whose albums she’d collected since childhood.
+Rachel moved to London and performed in The Phantom of the Opera before joining a cappella vocal octet the Swingle Singers, whose albums she’d collected since childhood.
 She travelled with the group for four years, giving concerts in 25 countries and working as their Musical Director for two years.

 Rachel’s work as a soloist with orchestra has seen her perform with the Hallé Orchestra (Manchester), Lahti Symphony Orchestra (Lahti, Finland), BBC Concert Orchestra (London), Ulster Orchestra (Belfast), and the RTE Concert Orchestra (Dublin), with conductors including John Wilson and Benjamin Pope.
 Programmes have included music from the Great American Songbook, musical theatre, pop and film, songs associated with Fred Astaire (in concerts featuring Fred’s daughter Ava), and the music of Julie Andrews.